decentraland/old-documentation/_posts/design-experience/2018-01-08-design-games.md

 Users that step outside your scene keep rendering it as long as it’s at a visible range.
 If they walk away too far, they will stop rendering it entirely.

 You could also build a game that spreads out throughout several disconnected plots of land that are unknown to players, and where the exploration of the rest of the world becomes part of the gameplay.
+A game like that would be made up of multiple separate _scenes_, that could share data with each other via a server.

 #### User inventory